A Penny Well Spent

 ‘And did you actually get anything out of your ridiculous adventure?’ asked HyJean, adding, ‘Other than a severe beating.’

-The captain nodded, ‘He’s got bombs… I heard that Lew guy talking… and he’s planning something on Wednesday.’
+The captain nodded weakly, ‘He’s got bombs… I heard that… Lew guy talking… and he’s planning something on Wednesday.’

 ‘Wednesday?
 That’s tomorrow,’ said HyJean.

-‘Which is why we need to be ready,’ said Cap, struggling to stand up.
+‘Which is why we need to be ready,’ said Cap, standing up determinedly and then instantly collapsing back down into the chair again.

 ‘Cap, you’re in no state to go up against him again,’ said HyJean.

-He limped across the room, but as he reached the desk in the centre he could no longer hold himself up and collapsed down into a chair with a breathy grunt.
+He pulled himself up once again and limped across the room to head to his office, but as he reached the desk in the centre, he could no longer hold himself up and collapsed down into a chair with a breathy grunt.

 ‘Ugh… it doesn’t make sense though,’ he mused aloud.
 ‘Why would he make a ton of toilets with bombs in?
 If he’s going to blow up his own factory, that seems a ridiculous waste of materials.’